mnot/I-D/pushopedia/draft.md

 --- abstract

-This document explores the use and implementation of HTTP/2 Server Push, in order to forumlate recommendations about use and implementation.
+This document explores the use and implementation of HTTP/2 Server Push, in order to formulate recommendations about use and implementation.

 --- middle